wesleyfongchong/website-content/post/web-platform-api/selectors-api/index.md

 ## Introduction

-jQuery and other [DOM](/dom/) libraries got a huge popularity boost in the past, among with other features they provided, thanks to an easy way to select elements on a page.
+jQuery and other [DOM](/dom/) libraries got a huge popularity boost in the past, among with the other features they provided, thanks to an easy way to select elements on a page.

-Traditionally browsers provided one single way to select a DOM element, and that was by its `id` attribute, with [`getElementById()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById), a method offered by the `document` object.
+Traditionally browsers provided just a single way to select a DOM element - by its `id` attribute, with [`getElementById()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById), a method offered by the `document` object.

 ## The Selectors API